japila-books/spark-structured-streaming-internals/docs/OneSideHashJoiner.md

 === [[updatedStateRowsCount]] Number of Updated State Rows -- `updatedStateRowsCount` Internal Counter

-`updatedStateRowsCount` is the number the join keys and associated rows that were persisted as a join state, i.e. how many times <<storeAndJoinWithOtherSide, storeAndJoinWithOtherSide>> requested the <<joinStateManager, SymmetricHashJoinStateManager>> to <<spark-sql-streaming-SymmetricHashJoinStateManager.md#append, append>> the join key and the input row (to a join state).
+`updatedStateRowsCount` is the number the join keys and associated rows that were persisted as a join state, i.e. how many times <<storeAndJoinWithOtherSide, storeAndJoinWithOtherSide>> requested the <<joinStateManager, SymmetricHashJoinStateManager>> to [append](SymmetricHashJoinStateManager.md#append) the join key and the input row (to a join state).

 `updatedStateRowsCount` is then used (via <<numUpdatedStateRows, numUpdatedStateRows>> method) for the <<physical-operators/StreamingSymmetricHashJoinExec.md#numUpdatedStateRows, numUpdatedStateRows>> performance metric.